Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Introduction

 Our approach utilizes the concept of a wreath-like product of groups introduced in our earlier paper \cite{CIOS1}.
 In addition to ideas elaborated in \cite{CIOS1}, the proof of Theorem~\ref{MainThm} requires further study of wreath-like products arising from the group-theoretic analog of Dehn filling in $3$-manifolds (see \cite{Osi07,DGO}).
 Our results in this direction seem to be of independent interest; they will be used in the forthcoming papers \cite{CIOS3, CIOS4} to study automorphisms of reduced group $C^\ast$-algebras and embeddings of group II$_1$ factors.
 For a more detailed discussion of the ideas and concepts involved in the proof of Theorem \ref{MainThm}, we refer to the next section.

-To the best of our knowledge, Theorem \ref{MainThm} result is new even without the property (T) assumption on the group $G$.
+To the best of our knowledge, Theorem \ref{MainThm} is new even without the property (T) assumption on the group $G$.
 While arbitrary countable groups $Q$ were shown to arise as outer automorphism groups of II$_1$ factors in \cite{Va08,PV22}, the II$_1$ factors considered therein do not arise from groups.

 \paragraph{Acknowledgments.} I. Chifan was supported by the NSF grants DMS-1854194 and DMS-2154637.
 A. Ioana was supported by the NSF grants DMS-1854074 and DMS-2153805, and a Simons Fellowship.
-D. Osin was supported by the NSF grant DMS-1853989.
+D. Osin was supported by the NSF grants DMS-1853989 and DMS-2405032.
 B. Sun received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 850930), and the Simons Foundation (Grant agreement No. IP00672308).
+We thank the anonymous referees for several comments which helped improve the exposition.